autoread-fydp/autoread-fydp.github.io/_pages/about.md

 ---

 ## Needs Assessment
 Audiobooks have gained increasing popularity with the advent of services like Audible.
-From 2011 to 2018, the share of adults who have listened to an audiobook in the last 12 months have increased 11 to 18 percent.
+From 2011 to 2018, the share of adults who have listened to an audiobook in the last 12 months have increased from 11 to 18 percent.

 <figure>
 	<a href="https://brandongaille.com/wp-content/uploads/2018/06/Audiobook-Industry-Statistics-by-Listener-Market-Penetration.png"><img src="https://brandongaille.com/wp-content/uploads/2018/06/Audiobook-Industry-Statistics-by-Listener-Market-Penetration.png"></a>